 - Failure to obey road rules

 Depending on the causal factors behind your truck accident, different parties may be held liable for the damages resulting from your injury.
-A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pays for your losses.
-Call us today at (601) 602-8431 for a free consultation.
+A Hattiesburg truck accident lawyer from the Morris Bart law firm can launch an investigation of your collision and demand that the at-fault party pay for your losses.

 Possible Liable Parties in a Truck Accident in Hattiesburg, MS

 Various parties may be at fault for any given truck collision.
 A commercial truck operator could be negligent if they crash because they were speeding, taking drugs, or driving more than the allotted allowable hours without a break can be negligent.
 Apart from the truck driver, however, liability could fall on:

 - A cargo distributor: A distributor who loaded the cargo may be negligent if it was improperly packed.
 Improper loading could cause a semi-truck to overheat.
 A poorly loaded cargo can shift, causing the truck to lose balance or making it hard for the driver to stop the truck before running into you.

 Each of these parties owed you a duty of care to take reasonable measures and act in a way that would keep you from harm.
 By failing to fulfill this duty, any party can be held liable for the losses resulting from the injury you sustained in an accident.